AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 MSI has the following features available in Salesforce Lightning and Classic.

+>[!NOTE]
+>
+>In order to see all available data, please make sure your browser zoom is set to no more than 125% when using Windows and 150% on Mac OS.

 ## Visualforce Panel {#visualforce-panel}

 MSI Visualforce Panel includes the following functionalities: